kajal-rekha/luminex-client/README.md

 # Luminex - An Online Jewelry Shop

 Welcome to Luminex, your go-to destination for exquisite jewelry!
-This is a full-stack project built with Next.js, TypeScript, Redux, and a variety of other powerful tools.
 Dive into the world of Luminex and explore our stunning collection of jewelry pieces.

 ## Project Description

-Luminex is an online jewelry shop where users can browse and purchase a wide range of high-quality jewelry items.
-The platform is designed to provide a seamless and enjoyable shopping experience, allowing users to discover unique pieces that complement their style.
+Explore Elegance at Luminex Jewelry Shop.
+Elevate your style effortlessly with seamless online shopping.
+Immerse yourself in exquisite craftsmanship, ensuring a refined and convenient jewelry shopping experience.
+Each visit to Luminex is a journey into sophistication.
+Discover, adorn, and indulge in the artistry of Luminex Jewelry Shop.

 ## Project Features